mhroth/AdrenalineJson/README.md

 ## Why use it?
  * It has a nice and clean interface.
- * It is small (< 25KB).
  * No external dependencies.
  * Compatible with Java 1.6 and above.
  * Parses and produces standard JSON.
 No funny stuff.
+ * Thread safe.
  * [BSD license](http://www.w3.org/Consortium/Legal/2008/03-bsd-license.html).
 Just use it.
 I don't care what you do with it.

 ### Why not use it?
   * It doesn't convert arbitrary Java objects into JSON. [[Gson](http://code.google.com/p/google-gson/)]
   * It hasn't been optimised for speed.
 That's not to say that it's slow.
-It's just that I haven't profiled it, and it's not a priority. [[Json-Smart](http://code.google.com/p/json-smart/)]
+It's just that I haven't profiled it, and it's not a priority. [[Json-Smart](http://code.google.com/p/json-smart/)].
+It tends to be *fast enough*.
   * It doesn't decode or encode directly with streams.
   * It doesn't have anything to do with XML or SAX. [[Jackson](http://jackson.codehaus.org/)]

 AdrenalineJson doesn't have all of the features of other libraries, but that's ok because you probably aren't using them anyway.
-Adrenaline goes in, gets the job done as quickly as possible, and leaves you to get on with things.
+Adrenaline goes in, gets the job done, and leaves you to get on with things.

 # Examples